Big Brother Mzansi season 1

-Big Brother Mzansi: Secrets (also known as Big Brother Mzansi 1 or Big Brother South Africa 3) was the first season of the South African Big Brother reality television series reboot produced by Endemol for M-Net.
-It began on 2 February 2014 with a new host, Lungile Radu.
-The season was sponsored by South African liquor brand, Shap Shap Ciders.
+Big Brother Mzansi: Secrets (also known as Big Brother Mzansi 1 or Big Brother South Africa 3) was the third season of the South African Big Brother reality television series reboot produced by Endemol for M-Net.
+It began on 2 February 2014 with an original host, Mark Pilgrim.
+The season was sponsored by South African drink brand service, Coca-Cola.
+This season also use some of the game mechanics from the Secret Story franchise.

 Housemates

 Iris

 She entered the Chamber on Day 1.
 She was up for eviction in Week 1 where the housemates in Main House would vote for the chambermate of their choice to enter the Main House she only received 2 votes.
 In Week 2, she was up for public vote to move to the Main House according to the popularity vote she was in second place but due to the expulsion of Mbali who was the frontrunner Iris moved in the Main House with 25% of public vote.
 In Week 4 after the boys failed the Secrets Task they were all up for eviction, HoH Jase saved himself and replaced himself with Iris.
 She then survived public vote after she received 38% of votes to save.
 She then faced eviction in Week 7 when she was one of the 5 housemates who were conspiring against Lexi which is against the rules.
 She survived public vote after receiving 11% of votes to save.
 In Week 8 she was nominated by her fellow housemates for eviction she survived after garnering 29% of votes to save.
 In the Final Week 9 she came in 2nd place after receiving 20.24% votes to win.